37 Best Things To Do In Florence, Italy

 Finally, one of the things to do in Florence to get acquainted with it is a bike or walking tour.
 By strolling the city streets and piazzas, you will stumble upon marvelous statues and historic monuments that will take your breath away.
 Most churches, museums, and gardens are in close proximity.

 Some tours include a gelato stop, others follow a Medici-themed tour, and some are set at night to discover an alternative way of exploring this great city.
+In fact, an evening walking tour is one of the best things to do in Florence at night.

 Further Readings